Best Beaches in Ireland

 Inchydoney Beach in Clonakilty, Co Cork

-The beach offers miles and miles of gorgeous sand complete with unspoilt beauty around you.
-It’s also known as a haven for water lovers providing the perfect environment for surfing.
+The beach offers miles and miles of gorgeous sand, with unspoilt beauty around you.
+It’s also known as a haven for water lovers, providing the perfect environment for surfing.

 “A gem of a beach, golden sands on the Wild Atlantic Way, a surfers paradise” – (TripAdvisor)

-There is also the nearby Inchydoney Surf School that is the longest running surf school in Cork.
-So, if you fancy yourself wanting to learn to surf then nowhere does it better, even great surfers will enjoy the experience they provide.
+There is also the nearby Inchydoney Surf School, the longest-running surf school in Cork.
+So, if you fancy yourself wanting to learn to surf, nowhere does it better; even great surfers will enjoy the experience they provide.

 Inchydoney surf school